-Such results echo the self-insurance motive of holding international reserves and demonstrate the benefits of doing so in terms of this dimension.
-Moreover, under a bond outflow episode, the FX market might be adversely affected.
-This could prompt a central bank to intervene in the foreign exchange market due to liquidity concerns.
-The overall objective of these interventions is, in many cases, to avoid a bad equilibrium.
+These results reflect the self-insurance mechanism by having international reserves and show the benefits of doing so in this respect.
+Moreover, under a bond outflow episode, the foreign exchange (FX) market might be adversely affected.
+This could prompt a central bank to intervene in the FX market due to liquidity concerns.
+The overall objective of such interventions is, typically, to avoid a bad equilibrium.
 In an extreme case, there might be few or no investors willing to buy bonds from global investors, a setting in which the central bank may need to act as a liquidity provider of last resort.

-We next explore the role of the EMEs' bond trading volume, which is indicative of the depth of the financial market.
-As a caveat, we see such a variable as a crude proxy for the weekly bond trading volume of each individual economy, because it includes all EMEs and has a quarterly frequency.
-In effect, it is a common variable for all of our economies, and we have obtained a monthly frequency time series based on the Chow-Lin (1976) disaggregation method.
-We assume that the datum does not change during the corresponding month for the weekly estimates.
-The bond trading volume could be measured relative to the other indicators.
-Yet, considering it is a crude proxy, we opted for no further standardizations for this series.
+We now explore the role of EMEs' bond trading volume, which is indicative of the depth of the related financial market.
+As a caveat, we see such a variable as a crude proxy for the weekly bond trading volume of each individual economy.
+This is because it includes all EMEs and has a quarterly frequency.
+It is a common variable for all, and we obtained a monthly frequency time series based on the Chow-Lin (1976) disaggregation method.
+We have assumed that the datum does not change during the corresponding month for the weekly estimates.
+The bond trading volume could be measured relative to other indicators.
+Yet, considering it is a crude proxy, we opted for using it directly.

 We first estimate our benchmark model having as the only additional explanatory variable the volume traded in EMEs' bonds based on the EMTA surveys (Figure 4, Panel A).
-After this, we consider the benchmark model having added all three pipes (Figure 4, Panel B).
-The reason we show both is that in the latter case, the volume as an explanatory factor loses statistical significance in an important way.
+Afterwards, we consider the benchmark model having added all three pipes (Figure 4, Panel B).
+The reason we show both is that in the latter, the volume as an explanatory factor loses statistical significance in a notable way.

 Based on the quantile panel regression (Figure 4, Panel A), a rise in the trading volume affects the low quantiles positively and the high ones negatively.
 Thus, a variation in the volume should lead to an approximately mean-preserving shift in the bond flows' density.
-Accordingly, a rise in the volume implies that its variance is reduced.
-Something similar happens with the kurtosis, as both tails of the density lose probability mass.
-We have the skewness remaining (approximately) constant.
+Moreover, a rise in the volume implies that its variance is reduced.
+Its skewness should increase in magnitude.
+It is not all that clear what could happen to the kurtosis and the BaR.
+We will verify below whether these statements are statistically significant.

-Empirically, more volume leads to a density with smaller variance and kurtosis.
-If trading volume is higher, then having global investors changing their positions in local bonds is less of a worry, including liquidity concerns.
+In sum, more volume leads to a density with smaller variance.
+If the trading volume is higher, then having global investors changing their positions in local bonds could be less of a worry.
 However, when we include all pipes, this particular variable loses statistical significance (Figure 4, Panel B).
+We will statistically verify these statements below.